ChadDadChag/IIITB-HUB/README.md

-# IIIT-Blare: One-Stop Platform for IIITB Students
+# IIIT HUB: Centralized Web Platform for IIITB Students

 A centralized web platform designed for IIIT Bangalore students to manage and access all campus-related resources and services in one place.